Did you know about this special detail on Irish passports?

 Irish passports have tricolor stitching!

 It seems both new and older passports have the patriotic stitching, which is located in the very middle of the passport (between pages Visa numbers 18 and 19).

 Wishing you had an Irish passport?
-Anyone born on the island of Ireland, or whose parents and grandparents were born there, is automatically entitle to be an Irish citizen and qualifies for a passport.
+Anyone born on the island of Ireland, or whose parents and grandparents were born there, is automatically entitled to be an Irish citizen and qualifies for a passport.

 Traveling to Ireland in 2019: Are you hoping or planning to travel to Ireland this year?
 Join with other travelers, adventurers and lovers of Ireland in our dedicated travel group, where you can find top tips, great recommendations, and air out any of your concerns and questions.